 Yes.
-At KRY you can, through a video meeting with our doctors, get help to find out what might cause your back pain.
+At Kry you can, through a video meeting , get help to find out what might cause your back pain.
 You can get advice on how to handle the problems and also get a referral if necessary.

 Back pain is a common inconvenience experienced by many people during periods.
 Fortunately, the pain is rarely due to a serious disease.
 However, the suffering should not affect your life and should be taken care of.

 You may experience that you get very tired and that you are finding it hard to hold the upper part of your body.
 You may also feel a sharp back pain and have difficulty stretching completely.
 The pain in the back can also radiate along the groin and out in both legs.

 One of the most common causes of back pain is that you've made a fast and erroneous movement.
 Too much stress can also cause back pain.
 An incorrect movement may occur, for example, in sports where you rotate more than you should.
 Too much strain on the back may result from lifting heavy things using your back, instead of using your legs, also called lumbago.
 Weakness in the back can also be caused by a sluggish body position and that some muscles do not get the right training.